Bringing Machine Learning to the Deepest IoT Edge with TinyML as-a-Service

 [Cross post of Hiroshi Doyu, Roberto Morabito, and Jan Höller's article ]

-The of machine learning can have a remarkable technological impact on the core of constrained and Internet of Things (IoT).
+The of machine learning can have a remarkable technological impact on the core of constrained and embedded Internet of Things (IoT).
 Yet various technological barriers have so far made it challenging to realize the full value of ML-driven IoT at the .
 TinyML holds promise for a solution.
 At Ericsson Research, we are currently exploring the potential and challenges of TinyML, as well as introducing the concept of TinyML as-a-Service (TinyMLaaS) to address some of the challenges.

 Machine Learning (ML) has profoundly revolutionized and enhanced the last decade of computer technologies.
-By extension, it has impacted several application domains and industries ranging across medical, , smart cities, smart factories, , finance, and more.
+By extension, it has impacted several application domains and industries ranging across medical, automotive, smart cities, smart factories, business, finance, and more.
 Remarkable research efforts are still ongoing today, across both and academia, to bring the full advantage of the ever-growing number of ML algorithms.
 Here, the aim is to make computing machines, of every size factor, smarter and able to deliver sophisticated and reliable services.

 ML applied in the context of the IoT is, without doubt, an application domain that has attracted a large amount of interest from across the enterprise, industrial and research communities.
-Today, researchers and industry experts are working extensively to advance existing ML-driven IoT to boost the quality of experience for users of smart devices and the improvement of industrial processes.
+Today, researchers and industry experts are working extensively to advance existing ML-driven IoT to boost the quality of experience for users of smart and the improvement of industrial processes.

 It is worth noting that the use of ML in IoT has multiple opportunities and interpretations.
 In our view, taking advantage of intelligent algorithms in the IoT context includes also having the possibility of equipping small IoT end-devices running on micro-controllers, with capabilities to benefit from ML algorithms.
 This thus extends the use of ML in IoT beyond the cloud and more capable devices running e.g. Linux.